-Richard Woulfe, Partner, Mason Hayes & Curran (right) with Minister Seán Kyne TD (left), and Deirdre Mortell, CEO, Social Innovation Fund Ireland
+Richard Woulfe, Mason Hayes & Curran (right) with Minister Seán Kyne TD (left), and Deirdre Mortell, CEO, Social Innovation Fund Ireland

 We are delighted to launch the second year of Engage & Educate, a three year commitment between Mason Hayes & Curran, Social Innovation Fund Ireland and the Irish Government.